Information about PRP

 Parallel Redundancy Protocol (PRP) is defined in the International Standard IEC 62439-3.
-PRP is designed to provide hitless redundancy (zero recovery time after failures) in Ethernet networks.
+PRP provides redundancy in Ethernet networks, enabling recovery to occur instantly after failures.

 To recover from network failures, redundancy can be provided by network elements connected in mesh or ring topologies using protocols like RSTP, REP, or MRP, where a network failure causes some reconfiguration in the network to allow traffic to flow again (typically by opening a blocked port).
-These schemes for redundancy can take between a few milliseconds to a few seconds for the network to recover and traffic to flow again.
+Network recovery and resumption of traffic with these redundancy schemes can take from a few milliseconds to several seconds.

-PRP uses a different scheme, where the end nodes implement redundancy (instead of network elements) by connecting two network interfaces to two independent, disjointed, parallel networks (LAN-A and LAN-B).
-Each of these Dually Attached Nodes (DANs) then have redundant paths to all other DANs in the network.
+PRP uses a different scheme.
+The end nodes implement redundancy by connecting two network interfaces to two independent, parallel networks, LAN-A and LAN-B. Each of these Dually Attached Nodes (DANs) then have redundant paths to all other DANs in the network.

 The DAN sends two packets simultaneously through its two network interfaces to the destination node.
-A redundancy control trailer (RCT), which includes a sequence number, is added to each frame to help the destination node distinguish between duplicate packets.
+Each frame includes a redundancy control trailer (RCT) with a sequence number.
+This addition helps the destination node distinguish between duplicate packets.
 When the destination DAN receives the first packet successfully, it removes the RCT and consumes the packet.
 If the second packet arrives successfully, it is discarded.
-If a failure occurs in one of the paths, traffic continues to flow over the other path uninterrupted, and zero recovery time is required.
+If a failure occurs in one of the paths, traffic continues to flow over the other path uninterrupted, and recovery occurs instantly.

 Non-redundant endpoints in the network that attach only to either LAN-A or LAN-B are known as Singly Attached Nodes (SANs).